 If you’ve got money pouring out of your pockets then frankly buy what you fancy and ignore Mr Scrooge over here.
 If your computer earns you so much money that it will pay for itself in short order, or your employer has money to burn, get the fastest thing you can justify.
 But for everyone else who doesn’t have unlimited funds, wants an Apple device that should last for a good time all whilst at a reasonable cost, I believe my list represents the “best of class” devices that Apple have sold in the last 8 years…

 * I bet they will start to suffer GPU failures in the coming months/years.
 AMD Vega video cards run notoriously hot and Apple devices never have generous cooling.
 Plus the cost is nuts.
+A 9900K Hackintosh with similar specs will cost a fraction of the price.

 ** The “Cheesegrater” Mac Pros are no longer supported and the “Trash Can” Mac Pros are underpowered and plagued with GPU failures.
 The fabled 2019 Mac Pro is going to cost silly money for anything significantly faster than a well put together quality Hackintosh or compared to a comparably powerful Windows workstation.